 One year later and the results are in.
 Among other achievements, they saved every store manager an estimated 30 minutes a day on admin.
 In the words of Project Manager Thomas Sørensen, "That's huge!"

 Some software, like tamigo, are cloud-based — available in both web and app versions, with nothing to install.

 That means they’re accessible company-wide for every single stakeholder, from employees behind the counter to the Head of Finance in HQ.
 Everyone is using the same system, working in the same way, and has access (depending on permissions) to the same data.

 All the information about planned shifts, actual worked hours, in-store productivity and employee data is in the cloud.
 HR, operations, area managers and store managers can instantly see when information is missing.
 Or when something doesn’t look right from a performance or productivity viewpoint.

 Jakob Toftgaard, CEO and founder, tamigo

-Furthermore, you can easily integrate your existing IT systems too, creating a seamless flow of operations data. tamigo can easily integrate your payroll, HR, POS or ERP software — through ready-made plugins or our open API.
+Furthermore, you can easily integrate your existing IT systems too, creating a seamless flow of operations data. tamigo integrates with your payroll, HR, POS or ERP software — through ready-made plugins or our open API.

 We’ve talked about what WFM software is.
 But what are the actual concrete benefits?
 Here’s five to get started with:

 With a digital and smart WFM, tedious planning and approval processes are a thing of the past.
-This is because employees can access their schedule themselves in a WFM solution, swap shifts with each other and request absences.
+Employees can access their schedule themselves, swap shifts with each other and request absences.